🇦🇺 Australia

 6. Health and Character Assessment: The Department arranges a health examination (usually a general practitioner and medical tests).
 Character assessment is conducted based on police records and reference checks.

 7. Visa Grant: Upon satisfaction of all health, character, and security requirements, your visa is granted.
-Processing time for 482 is typically 2–4 months; 186 may take 3–6 months depending on complexity.
+See current processing times for the subclass 186 visa.

 8. Commence Work in Australia: You arrive in Australia and begin your role with your sponsoring employer.
 For 482 visa holders planning to transition to 186, track your 2-year employment period and prepare for ENS application during your third year of employment.